Healthy Homes Assessment Mount Victoria

 Mount Victoria Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the interior of the building It’s about having to make sure there is somewhere for rain, surface or ground water, and to prevent it from getting into the building.
-When it is damp and moisture, it is frequently the concerns you don’t notice that could become a major issue, causing damage to your investment and affecting the tenant’s well-being.
+Protecting your rental property from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for rain, surface and ground water to go and to prevent it from getting inside.
+When it is damp and moisture, it’s usually not apparent that it could become a major issue that can cause damages to your investment and harming your tenant’s health.

-Rental properties should be equipped with efficient drainage to get rid of the stormwater and surface waters, and ground water, which includes an appropriate runoff or outfall.
-Making sure the water is able to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties should have efficient drainage to remove the stormwater and surface waters and ground water, including the proper outfall or runoff.
+Making sure the water has a proper place to go, and that it doesn’t get sucked into structures is an important aspect of making sure your property is dry.

-Alongside a drainage system to avoid moisture ingress, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to a drainage system to prevent the ingress of moisture, if your property has an enclosed space between the floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-A ground moisture barrier is generally made of polythene and is laid on top of the ground to stop any moisture from the ground from rising into the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture in the ground from getting into the property.
+It also helps in preventing any damage to your underfloor insulation.

 Check out the complete details of this Healthy Homes moisture ingress and drainage standard.